gnusec/vhost-scan/README.md

-A new virtual host scanner. scanner as code . use crystal language. keep simple.
+A new virtual host scanner.
+scanner as code.
+use crystal language.
+keep simple.